 Our parish provides various pastoral and sacramental ministries such as preparations for sacraments of Baptism, First Reconciliation, First Communion and Confirmation, services for the elderly at Lakeshore Lodge, a ministry for children and youth at Holy Trinity Elementary School, Fr.
 John Redmond High School, and a Polish heritage school which offers language classes to elementary school children at Saint Josaphat School.
 Our parish offers a Christian formation through the neocatechumenate.
 It is a home to the following groups: scouts, a dancing group “Podhale”, children choir “Oasis”, the musical band “Gethsemane” and a Filipino choir.

-The latest renovation of the interior building was done in late 1990’s as a testimony of faith and dedication of the growing number of parishioners.
+The latest renovation of the interior building was done in the late 1990s as a testimony of faith and dedication to the growing number of parishioners.
 A new stained glass windows altar in the form of a triptych was designed to depict the themes of Jesus’ Last Supper, Death, and Resurrection.

-In 2002 the pastoral care of Saint Teresa’s Parish was entrusted to the Michaelite Fathers.
-Fr.
-Dariusz Lewandowski CSMA, the present pastor, and Fr.
-Jan Burczyk CSMA, his associate, serve over 2000 families who make this parish a growing and thriving community through the intersession of St. Teresa of the Child Jesus, the patron of our church.
+In 2002 the pastoral care of Saint Teresa’s Parish was entrusted to the Michaelite Father Jozef Morawski CSMA, the present pastor, serve over 2000 families who make this parish a growing and thriving community through the intercession of St. Teresa of the Child Jesus, the patron of our church.